 The Committee on Academic Performance reviews petitions from registered undergraduates (see Eligibility below) requesting exceptions to established academic policies and deadlines.
 Each petition must provide a clear, concise explanation of the student's request and corroborating statements from MIT personnel.
 The Committee takes individual circumstances into account while striving to uphold academic integrity and equity for students across departments and classes.

 The CAP considers petition requests in two main categories:

-Consult CAP's Staff Associate for situations not mentioned here.
+Consult the Committee's Staff Associate for situations not mentioned here.

-Submitting a petition and obtaining a decision from CAP involves four steps:
+Submitting a petition and obtaining a decision from the CAP involves four steps:

 - Download the appropriate form

 - Provide requested information and explain your request in a brief statement

 - Obtain appropriate statements and signatures from your advisor and instructor

 - Submit the petition to the CAP Staff Associate before the deadline.

 You must submit a separate petition form for each request.
 The Committee considers each request individually, and may choose to approve one petition while denying another, based on the merits of each case.